jedisct1/6Jack/README.markdown

   help you understand what's going on over the wire by modifying stuff and observing the impact.

+  * Sketching filtering proxies.

 **6Jack** works at application level.
 It's a simple library that gets preloaded before the actual application.

 **Pre-filters** can inspect and alter the content prior to calling the actual function.
+Data, options and local/remote IP addresses and port can be changed by filter.
 A **pre-filter** can also totally bypass the actual call, in order to simulate a call without actually hitting the network.

 **Post-filters** can inspect and alter the content after the actual call.
-In particular, **post-filters** can change return codes and the `errno` value in order to simulate failures.
+In particular, **post-filters** can change return values and the `errno` value in order to simulate failures.

 ## FILTERS